mrtoronto/ast2nodes/tests/README.md

 # Testing Documentation

-This directory contains the comprehensive test suite for the code parser and knowledge graph tools.
+This directory contains the comprehensive test suite for AST2Nodes - a tool that converts Abstract Syntax Trees to knowledge graph nodes for code analysis.

 ## Running Tests